top of page

 Lead graduate student: Yu Lu

-Recent papers: "The Daily Smirk: A Preliminary Prototype for Continuous Peer Assessment of Team-based Projects"
+Recent papers: "Visualizing Frequent Peer Assessment Results to Uncover Problems in Project Team Dynamics" and "The Daily Smirk: A Preliminary Prototype for Continuous Peer Assessment of Team-based Projects"

 A screenshot of the Daily Smirk tool, showing several teams with a color bar depicting good peer assessments in green and bad ones in red.